Algebra Basics: Formulas, Types & Examples

 f(x) = mx + b

-- Quadratic functions:
+(graph as straight lines) - Quadratic functions:

 f(x) = ax² + bx + c

-- Polynomial functions: Functions with multiple terms
+(graph as parabolas) - Polynomial functions: Functions with multiple terms of various degrees

 - Exponential functions: